Skip to main content

 • Changes to configuration data

 The batteries play a critical role in the operational safety of a magnet system.
-Battery capacity is therefore tested every time the magnets are switched on and if the capacity is insufficient, power on is aborted.
+Battery capacity is therefore tested every time the magnets are switched on and when insufficient, power on is aborted.

 Event: 3398: 214 14:29:48 05.10 RB:chrg enabled 00000